thiippal/abulafia/README.md

 When you've tested your pipeline in the Toloka sandbox, change `"SANDBOX"` to `"PRODUCTION"`.

-See `examples/` for tutorial pipelines.
+See the directory [`examples/`](https://github.com/thiippal/abulafia/tree/main/examples) for example pipelines.

 <img src="examples/screenshot.png" width=700>

 ## Ensuring fair worker rewards

-**abulafia** has a built-in mechanism that guides the user to determine rewards that result in a fair hourly wage ($12) for the crowdsourcing workers.
+The tool has a built-in mechanism that guides the user to determine rewards that result in a fair hourly wage ($12) for the crowdsourced workers.
 In the pool configuration, the user should add a key `estimated_time_per_suite`.
 The value for the key should be the estimated time in seconds it takes for the worker to complete one task suite.
 Based on this value and the value `reward_per_assignment`, the tool checks if the reward is high enough to result in a fair hourly wage.
 The user is presented with a warning and prompted to cancel the pipeline if the configured reward is too low.
 A warning is also raised if `estimated_time_per_suite` is not found in the pool configuration.

 To calculate a fair reward per task suite, you can use the interactive script `utils/calculate_fair_rewards.py`.